jefdaj/gander/readme.md

 demo/current/old-backup-2/file1.txt
 ```

-It still looks a little messy because some of the duplicate sets overlap,
+It still looks messy because some of the duplicate sets overlap,
-but if we just look at the top set we can see that it correctly picked out the overall problem.
+but if we focus on the top set we can see that it correctly picked out the overall problem.

 So we delete `current/old-backup-1` and `current/old-backup-2` and re-run it:

 ```